Gemini4code/alx-system_engineering-devops/README.md

 # This is a an alx devops project

-It contains 2 projects so far;
+It contains 3 projects;
 -0x00-shell_basics
--0x01-shemm_permissions
+-0x01-shell_permissions
+-0x02-shell-redirections